Excel VBA Range Object

 Things to Remember

-- VBA Range object denotes a single cell or multiple cells.
+- Range object denotes a single cell or multiple cells.

 - To manipulate cell values, we need to use the properties and methods

-- To refer objects in excel, VBA Range follows object hierarchy patter using the “.”
+- To refer objects in excel, Range follows object hierarchy patter using the “.”
 Notation.

 This has been a guide to VBA Range.
-Here we discuss the concept of VBA Range Objects with examples and we will also find its usefulness.
+Here we learn how to select a particular cell and range of cells with the help of vba range objects and examples in excel.
 You may also have a look at other articles related to Excel VBA –